Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Generating Assertion-based Test Validators

+To identify inconsistencies, we represent all assertions as a bipartite graph $\mathcal{B} = (V, E)$, where vertices represent pass ($V_p$) and fail ($V_f$) conditions, and edges connect pairs whose conjunction is satisfiable -- indicating a potential conflict.
+The graph thus encodes which pass and fail assertions can simultaneously be true.

+Our pruning strategy iteratively removes assertions (i.e., vertices) to eliminate all conflicts (i.e., edges) while discarding as few conditions as possible.
+In each iteration, the algorithm prioritizes removal of the simplest and most conflicting assertions -- those with the shortest conditions and highest degrees in the graph.
+Preference is given to removing pass assertions when ties occur, as fail conditions are typically less prevalent and more informative.
+The process terminates when no conflicting pairs remain, yielding a consistent subset of assertions.
+Since, at each iteration, the algorithm removes exactly one vertex with at least one incident edge, it terminates after at most $|E|$ iterations, where $|E|$ is the number of edges in the bipartite graph.

-For example, in Figure~\ref{fig:inconsistency}, vertex $a_1$ is removed first because it has the shortest condition and the highest degree.
+Figure~\ref{fig:inconsistency} illustrates a bipartite graph where pass and fail assertions are connected by edges representing inconsistent pairs of assertions.
+In this example, our pruning algorithm removes vertex $a_1$ first because it has the shortest condition and the highest degree.
 Next, $a_3$ is removed since it has the highest degree and a condition shorter than those of the vertices with the same degree, i.e., $a'_2$, $a_4$ and $a'_3$.
 Finally, $a_4$ is removed as it belongs to the pass class and has the same length and degree as $a'_3$.
 After removing $a_1$, $a_3$ and $a_4$, the remaining conditions are consistent.